getsentry/sentry-go/gin/README.md

 // Then create your app
 app := gin.Default()
+// NOTE: toggle this for tracing app.ContextWithFallback = true

 // Once it's done, you can attach the handler as one of your middleware app.Use(sentrygin.New(sentrygin.Options{}))